piyx/YoutubeToSpotify/README.md

 ## Setup
 1. Download chromedriver (https://chromedriver.chromium.org/downloads)
-Note: download the same version as your chrome browser.
+Note: Download the same version as your chrome browser..
       Do not install it, just place the chromedriver.exe in the same folder as the project itself.

 2. Copy your spotify user_id/username. (https://www.spotify.com/in/account/overview/)